Will Smith Player Props: Dodgers vs. Reds

-On Friday, Will Smith (hitting .357 in his past 10 games) and the Los Angeles Dodgers play the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including Will Smith (batting .326 in his past 10 games, with five doubles, three walks and five RBI), battle starting pitcher Luke Weaver and the Cincinnati Reds at Dodger Stadium, Saturday at 9:10 PM ET.

-He had two hits (going 2-for-5 with a double) in his last appearance against the Blue Jays.
+He had a hitless showing in his previous game (0-for-5) against the Reds.

 Will Smith Game Info & Props vs. the Reds